meaningfy-ws/diff-query-generator/README.md

 ###Query logic
 This part of the query is filtering the data by looking for triples in the graphs made available in the version history graph block.
+The graphs are made available through the delta generated ([see Versions and Deltas as Named Graphs](https://github.com/jneubert/skos-history/wiki/Versions-and-Deltas-as-Named-Graphs)) by the diffing process, and they are as follows:
+- oldVersionGraph - contains triples existing in the old version file
+- newVersionGraph - contains triples existing in the new version file
+- insertionsGraph - contains added triples to the old version file
+- deletionsGraph - contains triples deleted from the old version file

 As an example, will want to look for new instances that are of a certain class and to achieve this will want to look into the insertions graph.

       GRAPH ?insertionsGraph {